Build Checkout Directory

 >/<VCS settings hash code>.
 The VCS settings hash code is calculated based on the set of VCS roots, their checkout rules and VCS settings used by the build configuration (checkout mode).
 Effectively, this means that the directory is shared between all the build configurations with the same VCS settings.

 If for some reason you need to specify a custom checkout directory (for example, the process of creating builds depends on some particular directory), make sure that the following conditions are met:

-the checkout directory is not shared between build configurations with different VCS settings (otherwise TeamCity will perform clean checkout each time another build configuration is built in the directory);
+the checkout directory is not shared between build configurations with different VCS settings (otherwise, TeamCity will perform clean checkout each time another build configuration is built in the directory);

 the content of the directory is not modified by processes other than those of a single TeamCity agent (otherwise TeamCity might be unable to ensure consistent incremental sources update).
 If this cannot be eliminated, make sure to turn on the clean build checkout option for all the participating build configurations.
 This rule also applies to two TeamCity agents sharing the same working directory.
-As one TeamCity agent has no knowledge of another, the other agent is appearing as an external process to it.
+As one TeamCity agent has no knowledge of another, the other agent appears as an external process to it.